jhighman/thedarknavy/CONTENT_GUIDE.md

 3. **Optimize media files** for web use to ensure fast loading times
 4. **Keep file paths consistent** with the structure defined in the configuration
 5. **Use relative paths** for all assets to ensure portability
+6. **Maintain platform-specific content** for each channel to maximize engagement
+7. **Regularly update your omni-channel content** to keep it fresh and relevant

 For more advanced customization, you may need to modify the HTML, CSS, and JavaScript files directly.
 However, most content changes can be made entirely through the YAML configuration file.